Narendra Dabholkar: Activism

 Between 1990–2010, Dabholkar was active in a movements for the equality of Dalits (untouchables) and against India's caste system and caste-related violence.
 He advocated renaming the Marathwada University after Babasaheb Ambedkar, who is the author of India's constitution and fought for the equality of Dalits.
 Dabholkar wrote books on superstitions and their eradication, and had addressed over 3,000 public meetings.
 He had taken on Asaram Bapu in March 2013 over an incident during Holi in Nagpur, when Bapu and his followers used drinking water from tankers brought from the Nagpur Municipal Corporation to celebrate the festival.
-They were accused of wasting it while rest of Maharashtra faced drought.
+They were accused of wasting it while the rest of Maharashtra faced a drought.

 Anti-superstition and black magic bill

 In 2010, Dabholkar made several failed attempts to get an anti-superstition law enacted in the state of Maharashtra.
 Under his supervision, MANS drafted the Anti-Jaadu Tona Bill (Anti-Superstition and Black Magic Ordinance).
 It was opposed by some political parties and the Warkari sect.
 Political parties like the Bharatiya Janata Party and the Shiv Sena opposed it claiming it would adversely affect Hindu culture, customs and traditions.
 Critics accused him of being anti-religion but in an interview with the Agence France-Presse news agency he said, "In the whole of the bill, there's not a single word about God or religion.
 Nothing like that.
 The Indian constitution allows freedom of worship and nobody can take that away, this is about fraudulent and exploitative practices."

 A couple of weeks before his death on 6 August 2013, Dabholkar had complained in a press conference that the bill had not been discussed despite being tabled in seven sessions of the state assembly.
 He had criticised the Chief Minister of Maharashtra, Prithviraj Chavan, stating that the minister had disappointed the progressive people in the state.
-A day after Dabholkar's murder, the Maharashtra Cabinet cleared the Anti-Superstition and Black Magic Ordinance, however the parliament would still need to support the bill for it to become law.
-After 29 amendments, it was finally enacted as an ordinance on 18 December 2013.
+A day after Dabholkar's murder, the Maharashtra Cabinet cleared the Anti-Superstition and Black Magic Act, however the parliament would still need to support the bill for it to become law.
+After 29 amendments, it was finally enacted as an act on 18 December 2013.

 Assassination

-Dabholkar had faced several threats and assaults since 1983 but had rejected police protection.
+Dabholkar had faced several threats and assaults since 1983 but had declined police protection.